Symmetries for a High Level Neural Decoder on the Toric Code: Symmetries of the Toric Code

-There are several symmetries on the toric code, including exchange, translation and mirror symmetry.
-Here we will focus mainly on translation and exchange symmetry.
-Translation symmetry means that the code is invariant under a translation of the vertices, edges and plaquettes, taking into account the periodic boundary conditions.
-Exchange symmetry means that the toric code is invariant under an exchange of the toroidal and poloidal direction on the torus, provided one choses a lattice with the same number of edges in both directions.
+Exchange symmetry means that the toric code is invariant under an exchange of the toroidal and poloidal direction on the torus, provided one chooses a lattice with the same number of edges in both directions.
 The exchange does however correspond to a relabeling of the logical operators.
-In the lattice view of the code, which is shown in \autoref{TCExample}, this corresponds to an anti-transposition of the lattice.
+In the lattice view of the code, which is shown in \autoref{TCExample}, this corresponds to an anti-transposition of the lattice, i.e. reflecting over the anti-diagonal: \begin{definition}[Anti-Transposition] The anti-transposition of an $L \times L$ lattice is obtained by mapping the vertex at position $(x,y)$ in the lattice to the vertex at position $(L-y+1,L-x+1)$, and analogously for edges and plaquettes. \end{definition}

+As an example, the syndromes shown in \autoref{fig:TranspositionAndTranslationCompatibility3} and \autoref{fig:TranspositionAndTranslationCompatibility1} differ by such an anti-transposition.
 Note that if one considers surface codes that include holes or different boundary conditions, the symmetries mentioned above might be broken.
 Different symmetries will be applicable depending on the exact layout of the surface code.